Connect with us

 hopi tribe s geographic location

-The sentiment that couldn’t be more true when it comes to the Hopi Tribe is that ‘Home is where the heart is.’
+The truth rings loud when discussing the Hopi Tribe: ‘Home is where the heart is.’

 The Hopi people hold a deep connection to a particular area of the United States, an area steeped in history and tradition.
 But exactly where this land lies and what it means to the Hopi Tribe is a fascinating tale that unveils the rich tapestry of their culture and heritage.